selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 - Use the same `<Footer>` on every page
 - Make all cards hoverable (subtle lift + border glow)
 - All prices in USD by default; currency toggle persists in global state
-- Region (USA/EUROPE) is a global filter — persists across navigation
+- Region (USA/EUROPE) is a single global state — same as currency.
+Changing in one place updates all `<RegionSelector>` instances site-wide.
+Persists across navigation.

 ### DO NOT
 - Do not use white or light backgrounds anywhere in dark mode